The old rule-of-thumb with bug-fixing is simple: Fixing a bug today costs less than fixing that very same bug tomorrow.

 To get the most out of your testing efforts, the selection of the most robust and often cross-platform automated testing method is truly the best way to ensure maximal test coverage, on time and with great results.
 It’s a well-known fact that automated testing methods can be used for both validating requirements and reducing the costs of testing through automated test case generation.
 However, the full automatization of large software entities also has a cost that many companies haven’t been ready to pay for.
 Historically, one of the reasons is the recurring concern of the lack of adequate integration with well-established development life cycles.

-In our third post in our series of Deconstructing Mobile Testing Methods, we’re looking into benefits that automated testing and continuous integration can give you in your daily work.
-And, not only benefits, but what existing products and features can bring to you or your team to help you to easily get up and running with automated testing.
+Today we’re looking into benefits that automated testing and continuous integration can give you in your daily work.
+And, not only benefits but what existing products and features can bring to you or your team to help you to easily get up and running with automated testing.

 Use Cases – Who Needs Automated Testing?
 And for what?